josephsl/addonUpdater/readme.md

 This add-on brings NVDA Core issue 3208 to life: ability to check for, download, and apply add-on updates.

-To check for updates after installing this add-on, go to NVDA menu/Tools/Check for add-on updates.
+To check for updates after installing this add-on, go to NVDA menu/Tools/Check for add-on updates (if NVDA did notice updates, the menu item will say "Review add-on updates" followed by update count).
 If updates are available, a list of add-on updates will be shown, with each entry consisting of description, current version, and the new version.
 Select Update, and NVDA will download and apply updates in sequence, with a prompt to restart your NVDA shown afterwards.

 The following add-ons provide built-in update feature and thus updates will not be checked via this add-on: